Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

 The conda-forge team meets every two Wednesdays to discuss a variety of topics.
 Notes are kept in [HackMD](https://hackmd.io/) documents that are then submitted as a PR to the `conda-forge/conda-forge.github.io`.
 This used to be a manual process, but we added a couple of [Github Actions workflows](https://github.com/Quansight-Labs/hackmd-meeting-notes-action) to automate the creation of a new HackMD document from a given template, open a PR and then, once done with the meeting, sync back by adding a label (see [example PR](https://github.com/conda-forge/conda-forge.github.io/pull/2423)).
 Works pretty well for both conda-forge and conda community!

-In addition to Github issues and PRs, the conda-forge community had a couple rooms in Gitter (which then became Matrix / Element rooms).
-After spending some years in this platform, we found that it was not providing a good enough story for us.
+In addition to GitHub issues and PRs, the conda-forge community had a couple of rooms in Gitter (which then became Matrix / Element rooms).
+After spending some years on this platform, we found that it did not provide a good enough story for us.
 We proposed moving to Zulip via CFEP 23, which was approved by the core team.
-We have been using that platform successfully for a few months now, and also submitted a similar proposal to the conda community (CEP 18), which was also approved.
+We have been using that platform successfully for a few months and submitted a similar proposal to the conda community (CEP 18), which was also approved.
 That means that both conda-forge and conda community are now using Zulip!
 Visit us at [conda-forge.zulipchat.com](https://conda-forge.zulipchat.com/) and [conda.zulipchat.com](https://conda.zulipchat.com), respectively.

 ## Conclusion